 I bought my second property a few years later, using the increasing equity and rent from my first investment.

-Over the next few years I bought and sold (another mistake) a few more properties until rising interest rates, a recession and falling property values in the early 1980s taught me a few important lessons about the cyclical nature of property.
+Over the next few years, I bought and sold (another mistake) a few more properties until rising interest rates, a recession, and falling property values in the early 1980s taught me a few important lessons about the cyclical nature of the property.

 Over the years I developed an investment strategy - I really didn’t have one when I started - and this made my investment results more predictable and reproducible.